Chair

 Michael Maidment

-Michael has spent most of his career in the not-for-profit sector and is currently the President and CEO of the Ottawa Community Foundation.
-Michael was previously the CEO of the Ottawa Regional Cancer Foundation and the Ottawa Food Bank.
+Micheal is a NFP executive and is currently the President and CEO of the Ottawa Community Foundation.
+Michael previously served as the CEO of the Ottawa Regional Cancer Foundation and the Ottawa Food Bank.

-Michael has served on several boards including OrKidstra, the Ottawa Grace Manor long-term care facility, Crossroads Children’s Mental Health Centre, and served as board chair of Feed Ontario and the City of Ottawa Poverty Issues Advisory Committee.
+Michael has served on several boards including InitLive Inc., OrKidstra, the Ottawa Grace Manor long-term care facility, Ottawa Booth Centre, Crossroads Children’s Mental Health Centre, Co-Chair of the Food Banks Canada National Task Force on Governance and Structure and served as board chair of both Feed Ontario and the City of Ottawa Poverty Issues Advisory Committee.
+Michael is currently a board of director of the Mississippi River Health Alliance that oversees the Carleton Place & District Memorial Hospital, Almonte General Hospital, Fairview Manor long-term care facility, and Lanark County Paremedic Services.